 What is cellulitis?Cellulitis is a deep infection of the skin caused by bacteria.
 It usually affects the arms and legs.
-It can also develop around the eye, mouth, and anus, or on the belly.
-Normal skin can be affected by cellulitis, but it usually occurs after some type of injury causes a skin break.
+It can also develop around the eyes, mouth, and anus, or on the belly.
+Normal skin can be affected by cellulitis, but it usually happens after some type of injury causes a skin break, including trauma or surgery.
 Once the skin breaks, bacteria can enter and cause infection.

 What causes cellulitis?

 Cellulitis is usually caused when bacteria enter a wound or area where there is no skin.
 The most common bacteria that cause cellulitis include: